quinlan-lab/mutator-epistasis-manuscript/README.md

 ## Manuscript description

-In this manuscript, we describe evidence of epistasis between two mutator alleles that influence the germline C$\rightarrow$A mutation rate in a collection of recombinant inbred lines (RILs) known as the BXD.
+In this manuscript, we describe evidence of epistasis between two mutator alleles that influence the germline C $\rightarrow$ A mutation rate in a collection of recombinant inbred lines (RILs) known as the BXD.

 ## Manubot